thymkeypur/houseprice/README.md

 -matplotlib.pyplot<br>
 -seaborn

-To run the file simply change the variable "filepath" to the directory where train.csv is located on your PC.
+To run the file simply change the variable "filepath" to the directory where train.csv is located on your PC and click run.